 LILA (Loxahatchee Impoundment Landscape Assessment) – Palm Beach County

 LILA is a working 80-acre model of the Everglades ecosystem on the grounds of the Arthur R. Marshall Loxahatchee National Wildlife Refuge.
 This "living laboratory" gives experts an opportunity to research and apply restoration techniques on a small, controlled scale before taking them into the 1.7 million-acre Everglades ecosystem.
 The unique facility was built in 2003 as a partnership between the South Florida Water Management District, U.S. Fish and Wildlife Service and the U.S. Army Corps of Engineers.
-The District partners with the Center for Environmental Studies at Florida Atlantic University to offer educational opportunities for students and teachers.

-Legacy activities at LILA include:
+Field study activities at LILA include: